Teyras/MT/stability_report/text.md

 - kernel address space randomization is disabled
 - transparent hugepage support is disabled

+The exact method of distributing the workloads over CPU cores when measuring with `taskset` can be seen in the `distribute_workers.sh` script.
+The main idea is that the workloads should be distributed evenly over physical CPUs (i.e. each CPU should have the same amount of workloads running on it and it does not matter which CPU cores in the same socket we choose because the cores only share the last level cache and it is shared between all the cores).
+This script will probably need changes if we replicate this experiment on other CPUs.

+TODO maybe we are using HT pairs unnecessarily.

 ## Preliminary Checks

 Considering the objective of our experiment, we had to ensure that the results